 Out of those options, the first and second aren't very strong.
 They're not particularly memorable or unique, and they rely on the titular Joe having enough of a following to carry the brand.

-2 Tools to Help You Come Up with a Memorable Brand Name
+2 Tools to Help You Come Up with a Memorable Business Name

 Shopify's Business Name Generator is a simple tool that takes one or more keywords and generates names based on them.
 For example, here's what you get if you input the keyword “kitchen”:

 Namelix is one of our favorite name generation tools.
-That's because it not only helps you brainstorm brands, it also suggests logo ideas.
+That's because it not only helps you brainstorm brand names, it also suggests logo ideas.
 Here's what you get when you input the same “kitchen” keyword we used earlier:

 Naturally, you can't just lift the logo ideas you see here.
 However, if you're more visually inclined, seeing brand name ideas alongside logo suggestions can be a much better way to come up with the perfect fit for your site.